Five Oaks Museum: History

 In 1982, a new museum was built at the Portland Community College (PCC) campus at Rock Creek, and it opened in January 1983.
-Then in September 1987 the Washington County Historical Society took over operations at the museum.
+Later, in September 1987, the Washington County Historical Society took over operations at the museum.
 In 2008, following the hiring of Sam Shogren, the museum began a $1.7 million expansion of the facility to more than double the size of the museum.
 The museums annual fundraiser featured Oregon State Beavers basketball coach Craig Robinson as the master of ceremonies in 2009 and raised around $90,000 for the museum.